talisein/dregarnuhr/README.md

 - I don't have a mac to test the mac version on.
 Let me know if it works.

 # Examples
-The simplest invockation of dregarnuhr takes an input directory with your bookworm epubs, and an output directory name to generate the new epubs in.
+The simplest invocation of dregarnuhr takes an input directory with your bookworm epubs, and an output directory name to generate the new epubs in.
 As long as your epubs have a ".epub" extension, the metadata will be read to identify the volume.